Five Dollar Wrench

 "Jesus, Reggie.
 Let's get drinks first."

 He ordered South Shore Mist.
-A pale ale for a pale guy seemed pretty on the nose, but I let it go.
-I got a Region Red Ale, which turned out to be as murky as the south end of Lake Michigan.
-I mean that in a good way, though.
-I never trust a beer I can see through.
+A pale ale for a pale guy seemed pretty on the nose.
+I got a Sagamore Stout.
+Never trust a beer you can see through.

 "How much better?"